spyysalo/stringdb-ggp-corpus-docs/index.md

 ### Ambiguities

-This section documents the guidelines for specific ambiguities between different annotations.
+This section documents the guidelines for specific ambiguities in annotation.

 #### Peptide hormones